thegworld/gtx-browser/docs/branch_sheriff.md

 2.  **Consistent test failures get repaired**, because they similarly reduce our confidence in the quality of our code.

-For more information on Chromium Branch Sheriffs, including How Tos, Swapping Shifts and rotation updates, please see [Chromium Branch Sheriffing](http://goto.google.com/chrome-branch-sheriffing)
+For more information on GTx Browser Branch Sheriffs, including How Tos, Swapping Shifts and rotation updates, please see [GTx Browser Branch Sheriffing](http://goto.google.com/chrome-branch-sheriffing)